owkin/flower-fedeca/README.md

 ```
 Then, at runtime, each `ClientApp` completes that path with their respective partition id.

-If you wish to test FedECA with your own CSV data, follow these steps: (1) partition your CSV on a per-center basis into different files; (2) update the `path-to-data` config so it allows each `ClientApp` to load the corresponding file; (3) optionally, if you run with the Simulation Engine, ensure the `options.num-supernodes` in the `pyproject.toml` sets the appropriate number of supernodes (which should be equal to the number of data partitions).
-If you instead run with the Deployment Engine, ensure your `compose.yaml` file is spawning enough `SuperNodes`.
+To test FedECA with your own data (currently only `csv` files are supported):
+1. Partition your data on a per-center basis into different `csv` files.
+2. Update the `path-to-data` config so it allows each `ClientApp` to load the corresponding file.
+3. Optionally, if run with the Simulation Engine, make sure the `options.num-supernodes` in `pyproject.toml` sets the appropriate number of supernodes equal to the number of data partitions.
+If run with the Deployment Engine, make sure the `compose.yaml` file is spawning enough `SuperNodes`.

 ## Citing FedECA